Skin Resurfacing in Newport Beach and Beverly Hills

 Skin resurfacing is appropriate for healthy men and women who have reasonable expectations for improving aging or damaged skin.
-Dr. Batniji will meet with you during consultation to discuss your goals for treatment and examine your skin.
+Dr. Batniji or one of our highly-skilled nurse practitioners, Ashley Lankford and Charlotte Bader, will meet with you during the consultation to discuss your goals for treatment and examine your skin.
 He will work with you to develop a treatment plan that can best address your needs.
-You skin type and color, age and ethnic background will be taken into consideration as some procedures may be more appropriate than others.
+Your skin type and color, age, and ethnic background will be taken into consideration as some procedures may be more appropriate than others.

 Depending upon the chosen treatment, your procedure may take place at Dr. Batniji’s office in Newport Beach, California, or it may be performed in one of Southern California’s fully accredited outpatient surgery centers or hospitals to which Dr. Batniji is affiliated.
 Dr. Batniji commonly performs procedures at the Newport Beach Surgery Center and at Hoag Memorial Presbyterian Hospital.
 Some techniques require multiple treatments performed over a period of time.

 Looking to tighten up that skin and erase those wrinkles?
 The Exilis Ultra is the perfect treatment for you, with no pain, no downtime, and immediate results!
 We love this device and can’t wait to see how much you will love it!
 Call us today for your consultation!